-Do you plan on mattress shopping in 2015?
+If you plan on buying a bed this year, you probably want to know who has the best mattresses in 2016, and which brands aren’t your best bet for better sleep.
 Before you make a commitment, educate yourself on some of the finer points of buying a mattress.
-In this review, we’ll point out some of the best and worst mattresses of 2015.
+In this review, we’ll point out some of the best and worst mattresses of 2016.
 With this knowledge, you should be able to avoid the lemons and come out on top of a comfortable mattress.

 The Best Type of Mattress by the Numbers